MichaelDuPlessis/elucidate-technical-assessment/README.md

 The two main files are model.py and analysis.ipynb.
 The code is documented but since this was more of a play enviroment using it in production is not advised.
 Many times I ran things once to see what happened and commented it out.
 I made use of pandas, numpy, scikit-learn and matplotlib for various parts of this assessment.

+### Usage

+Please unzip the file in the data directory.

 ## model.py

 This contains the logisitc regression model that was trained.